Quantum decoherence and relaxation in long-baseline neutrino data: Introduction

 The precision measurement of $\theta_{13}$ by reactor neutrino experiments~\cite{Adey:2018zwh,Abe:2011fz} allows the investigation of CP violation in the leptonic sector, as well as the neutrino mass ordering.
 It also allows studies about the possible effect of the decoherence and relaxation on the unanswered issues in neutrino oscillation, as shown by Ref.~\cite{Carpio:2018gum}.
 Other possibilities, such as CPT violation due to quantum decoherence, are also discussed in Refs.~\cite{Barenboim:2004wu,Capolupo:2018hrp,Carrasco:2018sca,Buoninfante:2020iyr}.

+In order to contribute to this active field of investigation, we aim to present new constraints to the decoherence and relaxation.
 One of our goals in this study is to discuss the decoherence and relaxation effects under the oscillation parameters.
 For that purpose, we assume a framework of three-flavors neutrino oscillation obeying the normal mass ordering.

 This article is organized as follows.
 In Section~\ref{sec:theo} we introduce the theoretical development of the neutrino oscillation described by the Lindblad dynamics.
-We also present the proposed cases (Section~\ref{our-scenario}) and discuss the effect of the energy dependence on the decoherence and relaxation parameters in the oscillation probability.
-Next, in Section~\ref{sec:analysis}, we present the $\chi^2$ analyses developed for MINOS and T2K data.
+We also present the proposed scenarios (Section~\ref{our-scenario}) and discuss the effect of the energy dependence on the decoherence and relaxation parameters in the oscillation probability.
+Next, in Section~\ref{sec:analysis}, we present the $\chi^2$ analyses developed for MINOS and T2K dataset.
 In Section~\ref{sec:results} we first show the results of our analysis for MINOS, T2K, and their combination, considering each scenario investigated, and the effect of the inclusion of a reactor constraint.
 We then compare our results with the bounds previously reported in the literature.
 Finally, we summarize this study and give our conclusions in Section~\ref{sec:conclusions}.
 The Appendix~\ref{deco-prop} introduces some important properties of the neutrino system in the light of the Lindblad dynamics and a detailed description of the computation of the probability function.
 The Appendix~\ref{app:validation} describes the validation method to obtain the allowed regions for the parameters of the standard oscillation scenario.